UgoBruzadin/UgoBruzadin/README.md

 # Hi there 👋, I'm Ugo Bruzadin Nunes, PhD

 Welcome to my GitHub!
-I'm a PostDoctoral Fellow at Chapman University, specializing in computational neuroscience.
+I'm a PostDoctoral Fellow at Chapman University, specializing in computational neuroscience research.

 ## About Me
 I am passionate about developing scripts to process and analyze EEG/EMG data using Matlab, R, and Python.
 My research focuses on: